LightningKitty/GettingCleaningDataCourseProject/Codebook.md

 ## Process for generating new data set

-The new data set was generated by executing the run_analysis function stored in run_analysis.R
+The new data set was generated by executing the run_analysis() function stored in run_analysis.R

+There are no arguments for run_analysis()

 The information is available at: